-Corby owns or represents six of the 25 top-selling spirit brands in Canada, and 14 of the top 50, as measured by case volumes.
+Corby owns or represents six of the 25 top-selling spirit brands in Canada, and 11 of the top 50, as measured by case volumes.
 Corby's portfolio of owned-brands includes some of the most renowned brands in Canada, including Wiser's Canadian whisky, Lamb's rum, Polar Ice vodka and McGuinness liqueurs.
-Through its affiliation with Pernod Ricard, Corby also represents leading international brands such as ABSOLUT vodka, Chivas Regal, The Glenlivet and Ballantine's Scotch whiskies, Jameson Irish whiskey, Beefeater gin, Malibu rum, Kahlúa liqueur, Mumm champagne, and Jacob's Creek, Wyndham Estate, Stoneleigh and Graffigna wines.
-In addition to representing Pernod Ricard's brands in Canada, Corby also provides representation for certain selected, unrelated third-party brands ("Agency brands")

-when they fit within the Company's strategic direction and, thus, complement Corby's existing brand portfolio.
+Through its affiliation with Pernod Ricard, Corby also represents leading international brands such as ABSOLUT vodka, Chivas Regal, The Glenlivet and Ballantine's Scotch whiskies, Jameson Irish whiskey, Beefeater gin, Malibu rum, Kahlúa liqueur, Mumm champagne, and Jacob's Creek, Wyndham Estate, Stoneleigh, Graffigna wines.
+In addition to representing Pernod Ricard's brands in Canada, Corby also provides representation for certain selected, unrelated third-party brands ("Agency brands") when they fit within the Corporation's strategic direction and, thus, complement Corby's existing brand portfolio.

 The Corporation's activities are comprised of the distribution of owned and represented spirits, liqueurs and imported wines.
-More specifically, 80% of Corby's revenue is derived from sales of the Corporation's owned spirit brands, while commissions earned from the sale of represented brands totaled 11% (comprised 9% from spirits and 2% from wines).
-The Company also supplements these primary sources of revenue with other ancillary activities incidental to its core business, such as logistics fees and miscellaneous bulk spirit sales.
+More specifically, 85% of Corby's revenue is derived from sales of the Corporation's owned spirit brands, while commissions earned from the sale of represented brands totaled 12% (comprised 9% from spirits and 3% from wines) in 2014.
+The Corporation also supplements these primary sources of revenue with other ancillary activities incidental to its core business, such as logistics fees and miscellaneous bulk spirit sales.

-Corby's business consists predominantly of sales within Canada which represent 94% of the Corporation's revenue.
+Corby's business consists predominantly of sales within Canada which represent 89% of the Corporation's revenue.
 Sales in Canada are made to each of the provincial liquor boards.
-In fiscal 2012, sales to the three largest provincial liquor boards accounted for 32%, 17% and 14%, respectively, of revenue of the Corporation (fiscal 2011 - 29%, 15% and 14%, respectively).
+In fiscal 2014, sales to the three largest provincial liquor boards accounted for 34%, 17% and 13%, respectively, of revenue of the Corporation (fiscal 2013 - 34%, 18% and 15%, respectively).

-The Corporation's sales to customers outside of Canada for each of the years ended 2012 and 2011 represented approximately 6% and 5% of revenue, respectively.
-These sales mainly consisted of shipments of key brands, such as Wiser's DeLuxe Canadian whisky and Polar Ice vodka into the United States and select countries in Western Europe, and the sale of Lamb's rum in the United Kingdom and other international markets.
+The Corporation's sales to customers outside of Canada for each of the years ended 2014 and 2013 represented approximately 11% and 6% of revenue, respectively.
+These sales mainly consisted of shipments of key brands, such as J.P.
+Wiser's Canadian whisky and Polar Ice vodka into the United States and select countries in Western Europe, and the sale of Lamb's rum in the United Kingdom and other international markets.

-Corby's operations are subject to seasonal fluctuations; as sales are typically strong in the first and second quarters, due to increased purchases by consumers during the retail holiday season, while third-quarter sales (January, February and March) usually decline after the end of the retail holiday season.
+Corby's operations are subject to seasonal fluctuations; as sales are typically strong in the first and second quarters, due to increased purchases by consumers during the retail holiday season, while thirdquarter sales (January, February and March) usually decline after the end of the retail holiday season.
 Fourth quarter sales typically increase again with the onset of warmer weather as consumers tend to increase their purchasing levels during the summer season.

-The Corporation sources more than 80% of its spirits production requirements from Hiram Walker & Sons Limited ("HWSL") at its facilities in Windsor, Ontario, with the balance of Corby's spirits production being outsourced to third-party suppliers.
-The formerly owned plant in Montréal continues to manufacture most of the Corby products that were produced there prior to the sale.
-The Company also utilizes a third-party manufacturer in the UK to produce its Lamb's rum products destined for sale in countries located outside North America.
-Corby's Lamb's rum products sold in North America continue to be manufactured at HWSL's production facility.
+The Corporation sources more than 80% of its spirits production requirements from Hiram Walker & Sons Limited ("HWSL") at its production facility in Windsor, Ontario.
+The Corporation's remaining production requirements have been outsourced to various third party vendors; including a bottling plant in Montreal, Quebec and a third-party manufacturer in the United Kingdom ("UK").
+The UK site blends and bottles Lamb's rum products destined for sale in countries located outside North America.